Mjz86/c_colon/README.md

     set both return pointers to &RN and &RC. static F:
     F's code...

+   a call to dynamic F is made through the function pointer.

 ```
 if F's adress isnt stored or used , then the transformation code  is optimized away.